How to Get from Lima to Machu Picchu (All Routes Explained)

 Bus from Aguas Calientes

 You’ll need to buy your ticket from the office before joining the queue for the bus.
-Payment is taken in either USD or Peruvian soles with cash or card.
+Payment is taken in either USD or Peruvian soles with cash or card, you need your passport and entrance ticket too.

-You’ll leave in order of your entry time.
-And, the earliest you’ll be on the bus is 30 minutes before your entry time.
+- Boarding is in order of your entry time and you can’t get on a bus until 30 minutes before your entry time

 READ MORE > > > All the information you need on getting from Aguas Calientes to Machu Picchu by bus or on foot.